thamxiangcong/SQLpractices/README.md

 ## Practice 2
 Dataset from https://github.com/AlexTheAnalyst/PortfolioProjects/blob/main/Nashville%20Housing%20Data%20for%20Data%20Cleaning.xlsx

-NB: It seemed that MySQL Workbench automatically remove rows that contain NULL values.
-Any idea to turn off this function will be appreciated.
-Thank you!:)

 1) Finding and handling of NULL values
 2) Practice of SUBSTRING_INDEX (aka PARSENAME in other SQL applications)
 3) Practice of ALTER TABLE (add column, drop column), UPDATE table